-In determining assessment recommendations, the University will consider properly submitted claims from students who believe their performance has been adversely affected by extended or exceptional mitigating circumstances which have not been (fully) addressed through the extension scheme.
+In determining assessment recommendations, the University will consider properly submitted claims from students who believe their performance has been adversely affected by personal circumstances which have not been (fully) addressed through the extension scheme.

-This appendix details the process in place for the University to consider claims from students who believe their performance has been adversely affected by exceptional mitigating circumstances and outlines how applications are considered.
+This appendix details the process in place for the University to consider claims from students who believe their performance has been adversely affected by personal circumstances and outlines how applications are considered.